 Texas State Historical Association Resources

 Founded in 1897, the Texas State History Association (TSHA) has a number of online resources connecting the history of the state to the present.
 Test students’ knowledge with the Texas History Challenge, or get daily tidbits of important happenings with Texas Day by Day, which shares daily historic events to your inbox.

 The Texas State Library and Archives Commission

-The state archives serves as the repository of government information and historical materials in public trust.
+The state archives serve as the repository of government information and historical materials in public trust.
 Use their resources to explore the major figures of state history in bite-sized chunks with Giants of Texas History.
 Pick up powerful images and primary sources in the Texas Treasures online exhibit.
 You can also find a reading list organized by age, and even help students explore their genealogy.

 The Bob Bullock Texas State History Museum

 The official state history museum’s “Discover” page includes a wealth of interactive, multimedia resources to, well, discover.
 Step into the shoes of fellow Texans with the Texas Story Project (words), Texas Story Podcast (sounds), and Texas Through Your Lens (photos).
-You can also check out their interactive state map, timeline, artifact gallery and more.
+You can also check out their interactive state map, timeline, artifact gallery, and more.

 Have your students dive into this lesson on William B. Travis’s famous Alamo letter from the Texas General Land Office.
 They’ll be sure to always remember this battlefield.
 If you teach 4th or 7th grade, the learning team at the Alamo has provided teacher guides, worksheets, and activities that you can find here.
 Relevant TEKS references can be found in both lessons.